 Piazza della Scala is a beautiful square in Milan, Italy.
 It is filled with tall, majestic buildings and delicious restaurants.
 The square has a grand fountain in the middle surrounded by colorful flowers.
 People gather here to admire the architecture and watch the street performers.

-At night, the square is lit with colorful lights, and people can take a romantic stroll.
+The square is lit at night with colorful lights, and people can take a romantic stroll.
 Piazza della Scala is a lively, exciting place and a great spot to explore.

 2. Christmas Tree at the Colosseum, Rome, Italy